elisasimoni/xeli00/README.md

 Hi there, nice to meet you 👋
-I'm Elisa Simoni, I'm a Technical Specialist Intern at @Microsoft and Engineering and Computer Science student.
+I'm Elisa Simoni, I'm a Modern Work Technical Specialist Intern @Microsoft and Engineering and Computer Science student.

 🎓 Education:
 At 3° year of Bachelor’s degree in Engineering and Computer Science at Università di Bologna.